department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

 - The page from the VBA rating decision showing your Veteran is permanently and totally disabled (or the death rating if you're a survivor)
 - Your Veteran's DD214 (Certificate of Release or Discharge from Active Duty)—or, if the Veteran was a World War II or Korean War Veteran, the Report of Separation.
 If you don’t have a copy of the necessary form, you can request it by submitting a Standard Form 180, Request Pertaining to Military Records, from the National Archives.
 [Find out how to request military service records online, by mail, or by fax](https://www.archives.gov/veterans/military-service-records).
 - Documents related to any dependent children you’re including in your application:
-  - Copies of each child’s birth certificate or adoption papers
+  - A copy of each child’s birth certificate or adoption papers
   - School certification of full-time enrollment for children ages 18-23.
 [Download our fact sheet on school enrollment certification requirements](https://www.va.gov/COMMUNITYCARE/docs/pubfiles/factsheets/FactSheet_01-15.pdf).

 **If you’re a surviving spouse who remarried but is once again single**, also send a copy of the legal document that ended your marriage.
 This may be a divorce decree, death certificate, or annulment decree.